Special Event Permit Process

 We're Here to Help!

 The Mammoth Lakes Parks and Recreation Department is a resource that can benefit your event.
 We are happy to assist you in preparing the application and in answering any questions you may have.
-Please call the Recreation Department at (760) 965-3696 or email Stuart Brown, Parks & Recreation Director if you would like to go over the permit process.
+Please contact the Parks and Recreation Department at (760) 965-3699 or email Lauren Plum, Program and Facilities Coordinator if you would like to go over the permit process.